kamilhan-karaismailoglu/BattleShip/README.md

 # BattleShip
-BattleShip Game made with C language
+BattleShip Game made with C. This program was written for the Algorithms and Programming lecture.